HL7/davinci-ehrx/input/pagecontent/index.md

   * [Profile Overview](profiles.html) gives an overview of the profiles defined in this IG and, where relevant, guidance on the use of US Core profiles
   * [Search Parameter Overview](profiles.html) gives an overview of the search parameters defined in this IG and a discussion of how those, along with US Core search parameters should be used
   * [Member Match](OperationDefinition-member-match.html) describes the process to resolve a member as known by a different payer
+  * [IG Practices](goodpractice.html) describes best practices for Da Vinci IGs to adhere to.
+While primarily of interest to IG authors, reviewers may find reading this page helpful when reviewing IGs or understanding the design choices made.
 * **Artifacts** includes links to artifacts (profiles, operations, etc.) defined both in this specification as well as in the imported US Core implementation guide.
 This index also includes a list of all of the examples - there are at least two examples for every profile, sometimes more to demonstrate the range of possible content supported.
 (Examples relevant to a given profile are also linked to from the profile page.)
 * **Support** includes links to the FHIR core specification and the US Core spec, as well as download links for this IG and guidance on tools and support for Da Vinci implementers.